17- LIFE IN GOD'S KINGDOM-Fruit-Part 2

 WHAT FRUIT BEARING IS NOT

-- The fruit that the Holy Spirit forms in us is the fruit that God is making that will feed and nourish men.
+- The fruit that the Holy Spirit forms in us is the fruit that will feed and nourish men.
 It is fruit for the life of others.
 But there is another kind of fruit that is self-made.
 It will never satisfy anyone including yourself.
 In these sentences notice the common thread.

 -I have such a sharp tongue.
 I am trying not to react but instead make myself pause for thirty seconds before I answer.